rei/rei-cedar-docs/docs/foundation/design-tokens/README.md

 Your project must be able to compile SCSS or LESS in order to make use of the SCSS and LESS modules.

-The CdrToken package contains `/dist/less` and `/dist/scss` folders, each of which contains `cdr-tokens.{less|scss}` files with all the tokens in the corresponding format.
+The CdrToken package contains `/dist/less` and `/dist/scss` folders, each of which contains `cdr-tokens.{less|scss}` files with all the design tokens in the corresponding format.

 Alternatively you could use `/dist/js` and/or `/dist/json` if your project cannot build SCSS and LESS.